curiousest/curiousest.github.io/_drafts/tabum/1-4-measured-purpose.md

 "So you're an enlightenment douche?"

-"No - I mean maybe, but that's not what's wrong."
+"No. I mean maybe, but that's not what's wrong."

 "Well, let me play it back to you, what you just said.
 First, you've been having these big changes in your life’s purpose.
 So... repeated enlightenment, yeah?"